American Country Singer Troy Gentry Dies in Helicopter Crash

 — Grand Ole Opry (@opry) September 8, 2017

-Gentry was born April 5, 1967 in Lexington, Kentucky, nicknamed the Bluegrass State.
-Gentry and Eddie Montgomery met at a young age and formed a band named after their last names.
-The duo released six studio albums from 1999 to 2017, producing more than 20 hit singles landing on the Billboard's "Hot Country Songs."
+Gentry was born April 5, 1967, in Lexington, Kentucky, nicknamed the Bluegrass State.
+Gentry and Eddie Montgomery met at a young age and formed their eponymous band.
+The duo released six studio albums between 1999 and 2017, producing more than 20 hit singles landing on Billboard's "Hot Country Songs" ranking.

 — Josh Turner (@joshturnermusic) September 8, 2017